harry-pm/recipe-book/README.md

 - clone repo
 - npm install
 - setup database with docker, run: 'docker-compose up -d'
+- run: 'npm run dev' and visit localhost:3000.
+A connection with the database will be established and typeORM will have created a table in the database.
 - (to access database, run: 'psql -h localhost -p 5555 -U user -d db', then enter the password: "password")
-- run: 'npm run dev'

 ### Steps for deployment ###
 The app is deployed on google cloud using docker.